 Transparency, accountability and democracy

 Existing financial and political systems benefit the privileged few and put profit and economic growth before people and the environment.
 To challenge these inequalities effectively, we believe it is critical that decisions are made collectively, by those who donate money and those who receive it.
 Therefore the Edge Fund membership consists of donors, activists and members of communities facing oppression and injustice who make decisions together as equals.
-Edge Fund also creates opportunities for people to build alliances with each other and share their learning and experiences.
+We also include the applicants themselves in the decision-making.
+Through this approach we create opportunities for people and groups to build alliances with each other, and particularly those they might not normally cross paths with, and to share their learning and experiences.

 Transparency and accountability are crucial to the success of democratic processes.
 Key decisions and discussions at meetings will be minuted and shared publicly.